EpiModel/EpiModel/README.md

 ### Other

 #### Citation
-If using EpiModel for teaching or research purposes, please include a citation:
+If using EpiModel for teaching or research, please include a citation:
 > Jenness SM, Goodreau SM, Morris M (2014). *EpiModel: Mathematical Modeling of Infectious Disease.* R Package Version 1.1.1.
 URL: http://epimodel.org/.
 DOI: 10.5281/zenodo.12524.

 #### Funding